Meet AIR's Experts

 David Osher

-David Osher, vice president and Institute Fellow, works across a variety of topic areas—including social and emotional learning, school and community mental health services and interventions, school climate and conditions for learning, and implementation science and data use—both domestically and internationally.
+David Osher, vice president and Institute Fellow, works across a variety of topic areas—including school and community mental health services and interventions, school climate and conditions for learning, and implementation science and data use—both domestically and internationally.
 Find out what he's learned in his 50+ year career, and what he thinks is the future of violence prevention in schools.

 Illustration of Deb Moroney